carsdotcom/cars-forge/docs/yaml.md

     - Use the `--all` flag to run the script on all the instances in a cluster.
     - E.g. `run_cmd: scripts/run.sh {env} {date} {ip}`
 - **service** - `cluster` or `single`
+- **spot_retries** - If using engine mode, sets the number of times to retry a spot instance.
+Only retries if either market is spot.
 - **user_data** - Custom script passed to instance.
 Will be run only once when the instance starts up.
 - **valid_time** - How many hours the fleet will stay up.
 After this time, all EC2s will be destroyed.
 The default is 8.